Devp-sriram/Devp-sriram/README.md

 - 👨‍💻 All of my projects are available at my Linkedin [https://www.linkedin.com/in/devp-sriram/](https://www.linkedin.com/in/devp-sriram/)

-- 💬 Ask me about **Web development , MERN , typescript , langchain**
+- 💬 Ask me about **Web development , MERN , typescript , RAG , langchain**

 - 📫 How to reach me **https://www.instagram.com/devp_sriram/**